Underdog Olympians: a worthwhile investment?

 The 41-year-old serial entrepreneur is the founder of Bragiel Brothers, an early stage technology fund in Silicon Valley, and a first round investor in ride sharing app Uber.

-Then five years ago, he woke up to the realization that he had never tried chasing one of his biggest childhood dreams: becoming an Olympian.
+Five years ago, he woke up to the realization that he had never tried chasing one of his biggest childhood dreams: becoming an Olympian.

 An engineer by trade, Bragiel went about studying every single Summer and Winter Olympic sport in a systematic and technical way.